What is a Revit Technician?

 Interested in looking at new Revit Technician jobs?

 If you are looking for a new Revit Technician job, please get in touch with our specialist recruiters to discuss your situation in more detail.
 Alternatively you can search all of our current Revit Technician Jobs across the Construction, Civils, Rail, Power and Telecoms sectors.

 Want to find out how we can help you and your Revit Technician job search?

 We are always pushing boundaries to improve our services to our clients and candidates.
 So taking pride in what we do is ranked extremely high.
 Find out more about the services we can provide for you to help you find your next Revit Technician job.

-Located on the River Inn, Innsbruck is the fifth largest city in Austria with an estimated population of 132,493 in 2018.
-The name Innsbruck means ‘bridge over the inn’.
-Innsbruck is also officially one of six Early Adopter Cities of the Build-in-Wood project.
-Innbruck has seen numerous large scale construction projects over the past couple of years and has multiple large constructions projects in the pipeline, including;
+Located on the river Elbe, Dresden is the 12th most populous city in Germany with an estimated population of 556,227.
+Dresden covers an area of 127 square miles and has become a cultural, educational and political centre of Germany.Dresden has seen numerous large scale construction projects over the past couple of years and has multiple large constructions projects in the pipeline, including;